Liu-Eroteme/stallmanGPT/README.md

 The future plan for this is pretty simple: Develop StallmanGPT into an autonomous agent running contnuously, taking care of your system and helping you out where needed - i've got my roadmap on a whiteboard but have other work to finish first.
 Want this sooner?
 Gimme money (this is a joke but seriously, im independent and kinda broke) but no fr, whats holding me back the most is: my personal openAI API account no has GPT4 API access...
 (there's ways but not worth for this) and after comparing the linux skills... no way im building and testing on GPT3.5

 Someone make it so org-1nO0CK24y9gbenTfsjKfYvCK gets GPT4 access and I'll put a week straight into this :3

+And it's needed - this code? barely an MVP.
+The prompts?
+Crap.

 ## Installation